passlab/DCFG/README.md

+## Binary Analysis and Optimization
+We aim to build a tool for binary analysis and optimizations and our first usage is binary instrumentation for software prefetching.

+### The following three examples are used as basis for our development:

-### pinplay simple loop dependency example from [pinplay tutorial during PLDI 2016](https://sites.google.com/site/pinplaypldi2016tutorial/)
+#### pinplay simple loop dependency example from [pinplay tutorial during PLDI 2016](https://sites.google.com/site/pinplaypldi2016tutorial/)
-The example shows step-by-step using scripts how to generate dynamic control flow graph, loop region, and dynamic slicing using pinplay.
+The example in [simple_loop_dependency-pinplay](simple_loop_dependency-pinplay) folder shows step-by-step how to generate dynamic control flow graph, loop region, and dynamic slicing using pinplay.
 The example currently only works on fornax due to some bugs mentioned in the README file for Ubuntu.

-### pintool examples for memory tracing, edge count of basic block and call tracing
+#### pintool examples for memory tracing, edge count of basic block and call tracing
 The [pin_examples](pin_examples) folder contains three usefule examples, memory trace(pinatrace), edgecnt and calltrace for help understanding how to use [pin](http://pintool.org) to trace memory access, basic blocks and function calls.

-### dyninst example for statically generating static control flow graph
+#### dyninst example for statically generating static control flow graph
 The [dyninst_CFG](dyninst_CFG) folder contains sources for generating dot-based CFG using dyninst and you need to follow dyninst installation guild to make it work.
 Check the [dyninst_CFG/README.md](dyninst_CFG/README.md) file.

 =============================================================
-## General Steps
+### General Steps

 1. Use pinplay (check [simple_loop_dependency-pinplay](simple_loop_example-pinplay) folder) to generate DCFG, loop region and slicing information.
 Profiling (e.g. using PAPI or cycle info from pin if it can), and